Primary Ovarian Insufficiency?

 Diagnosis will be done by a doctor which includes:

 There is no complete cure available currently.
-However, there is treatment available which targets the symptoms, from this, there are chances to lower the complications:
+This treatment available that targets the symptoms, from this, there are chances to lower the complications: